Here’s the Android update process:

-- Google makes an update and pushes it out to the phones that it can.
+Google makes an update or a patch and pushes it out to the phones that it can, like Google Pixel phones.

-- It sends that update to phone manufacturers like Samsung, Sony, and HTC, who then make their own changes to the software, adding features to improve compatibility with their devices or differentiate themselves from their competition.
+The Google update goes to Android phone manufacturers — like Samsung, Sony, and HTC — who make their own changes to the software, adding features to improve compatibility with their devices or differentiate themselves from competition.

-- Finally, If you purchased your phone through a carrier, like Verizon or Vodafone, they will also certainly make additional changes to the update.
+If you purchased your phone through a carrier — like Verizon or Vodafone — they’ll likely make additional changes to the update.

-This process can take a VERY long time, and is at the heart of Android’s update problem.
+This process can take a very long time, and it's at the heart of Android’s update problem.

 How do I know if my phone needs to be updated?

 Your phone will send you a notification when a new Android OS update is available.
 You can also manually check whether Android updates are available via Settings > Software update.
 If your Android phone is slowing down, glitching, or crashing, it’s a good indication that it needs to be updated.